-During her career, Dr. Tesser has been affiliated with universities in the U.S., Poland, Germany, Finland, Bosnia-Herzegovina, and Cyprus.
-She was a Research Fellow at University of Helsinki’s Aleksanteri Institute for Russian and Eastern European Studies (2011), a SSRC Berlin Program Fellow at the Free University of Berlin (2001-02), a non-resident Research Fellow at the Institute for the Study of World Politics (2001-02), a CASPIC MacArthur Fellow at the University of Chicago (2000-01), a DDRA Fulbright Scholar at Adam Mickiewicz University (Poland) (1999-2000), and winner of a Grodzins Prize Lectureship at the University of Chicago (2002).
+During her career, Prof. Tesser has been affiliated with universities in the U.S., Poland, Germany, Finland, Italy, Bosnia-Herzegovina, and Cyprus.
+She was a Visiting Fellow at the European University Institute (2019), a Research Fellow at the University of Helsinki’s Aleksanteri Institute for Russian and Eastern European Studies (2011), and an Assistant Professor of Political Science at the International University of Sarajevo (2008-10) as well as at the American University, Girne-Cyprus (2011-12).
+Prof. Tesser also taught at American University’s School of International Service (2004-05) and Loyola University Chicago (2003-04) after serving as a SSRC Berlin Program Fellow at the Free University of Berlin (2001-02), a non-resident Research Fellow at the Institute for the Study of World Politics (2001-02), a CASPIC MacArthur Fellow at the University of Chicago (2000-01), a DDRA Fulbright Scholar at Adam Mickiewicz University (Poland) (1999-2000), and won a Grodzins Prize Lectureship at the University of Chicago (2002).

 Refereed Articles in International Journals: